SySS-Research/hashcathelper/README.md

 Average length of cracked passwords                 8.39    9.58         0.84        6
 ```

+The last column shows the percentile.
+It should be read as "this result is
+better than X% of all other results", so higher is better.

 ### UPN Suffix

 The output from hashcat contains lines that start with the account name.
 The